 Julia Kydd graduated from the University of Dundee with a BSc (Hons) in Zoology.
 This was followed by an MSc in Equine Studies awarded by the University College of Wales (Aberystwyth)., as part of which she undertook a scientific research project at the Equine Fertility Unit in Cambridge under the supervision of Professor W.R.
 (Twink) Allen.
 She then spent 4 years as a Graduate Research Assistant at the Unit, assisting in equine embryo transfer and during that time became interested in the mare's immune response to pregnancy.
 This led to equine immunological research which culminated in the award of a PhD from Girton College, Cambridge.
 Her subsequent employment was as a post-doctoral research assistant in the Equine Virology Unit at the Animal Health Trust in Newmarket, working with Professor Duncan Hannant on Equine Herpesvirus-1.
 Julia joined the School of Veterinary Medicine and Science in 2006 as a lecturer and Senior Tutor.
-In 2012 she was appointed Senior Tutor for Postgraduate Students.
+From 2012-2018 she was Senior Tutor for Postgraduate Students culminating in a Lord Dearing Award to the School's pastoral support team.
 Her continuing professional development as a reflective teacher has been recognised through the award of a Postgraduate Certificate in Higher Education and in 2014, she became a Senior Fellow of the Higher Education Academy.
-Julia supervises PhD students, has acted as an internal and external examiner and coordinator for postgraduate degrees and is a member of the School's Postgraduate Committee.
+Julia supervises PhD students, has acted as an internal and external examiner and coordinator for postgraduate degrees and undertakes research in equine immunology and virology.

-Equine herpesvirus-1, equine husbandry, immunology, vaccines and vaccine trials
+Equine herpesvirus-1, equine hepacivirus, equine husbandry, immunology, vaccines and vaccine trials

 Experimental laboratory research involving measurement of immune cell functions